Skip to main content

 VOYAGE_API_KEY=<your_voyageai_key>

 Note that while the default provider is set to openai, we actually recommend using voyage.
 The reason this is not the default is simply because most people already have an OpenAI account these days, while VoyageAI is not used as widely.
 However, we use Voyage on our Cloud deployment and strongly recommend it — the embedding models are great.
+The additional benefit of using Voyage embeddings is that you also will get the Voyage re-ranker, which is both really good and really fast.
+We currently don’t support configuring a re-ranker separately to the embedding provider but may do so in the future.

 Changing the embedding provider on a running deployment is not currently supported and will invalidate all memos ingested up until the change was made.
 If you do this, you should delete all existing memos from the database and re-process them.